What conditions do you work with?

 - Long term plans and reevaluation: follow up three is for fine tuning and making sure we’ve addressed all of your concerns.
 By this visit , we would see you well on your way to problem resolution, and also have a sustainable roadmap to implement going forward.

-After the initial + three we will move to a la carte, or as needed, for ongoing care.
+After the initial + three we will move to as needed, for ongoing care.

 Do you accept insurance?